School of Nursing and Midwifery

 Access

 Pass a named Access to HE Diploma with at least 45 credits at level 3, 30 at distinction level including 15 L3 credits biology.
 A further 15 credits at L3 must be at merit level.
-5 GCSE’s grade C / 4 or above to include Mathematics, English and Science.
+In addition, must have 5 GCSE’s grade C / 4 or above to include Mathematics, English and Science.
 Preference is given to applicants who have obtained these grades on application.
 Note the admissions tutor will consider the BTEC Level 2 in Science with a minimum of a merit overall in lieu of GCSE Science C / 4.
+Please note that if you do not meet the GCSE criteria please contact our Admissions Team for further support and advice.

 Accepted pathway: Health.
 Must achieve a Merit overall to include a grade B in the Year One Core Component.